 Want more of a challenge?
 You can also ask kids to tell you a word that begins with that letter.
 If you hide a little gift like me, you can pretend that something that starts with the featured letter is inside the package.
 For example, when I hid the gift behind the letter D house, we decided that a dinosaur was inside the package.

 Another fun way to play with the gingerbread alphabet activity is to pretend that the little gingerbread people are lost and have to walk around searching for their homes.
 I pretend that the little gingerbread girl knocks on the door and the only way that the door will open is if she says the correct sound for that letter.
 She then goes inside the house to go to sleep.

 Get Your Free Gingerbread Man Printable

 Want to get a copy of the activity for your kids?
-All you have to do is stop by my store by clicking the link below to download the free activity.
+All you have to do fill out the form below and I’ll send it directly to your inbox.